-Below are the Greater Vancouver Zoo’s admission prices including taxes as of the spring of 2018.
-(Note: Rates may vary and they sometimes go up in the peak summer season.)
+Below are the Greater Vancouver Zoo’s admission prices as of early 2022.
+(Note: Rates may vary and they sometimes go up in the busier summer season.)

 Admission to the zoo isn’t cheap, but not unreasonable compared to other attractions.
 If you take your time and spend most of the day there, it’s actually a fairly good value.